PREDICT

 Sidekiq throws a segmentation fault

-The latest patch versions of Sidekiq are affected by an issue that causes segmentation faults.
+If you are using Sidekiq in your project, be aware that versions >=7.3.3 are affected by an issue that causes segmentation faults.

 bundle config --local deployment false # "Unfreezes" the lock file.
 May not be necessary.